Oaxoa/fp-booleans/README.md

 const fail = not(greaterThan)(100)(score);
 ```

+> [!NOTE]
-Being able to move parenthesis around is not for the sake of 🤹 juggling code.
+> Being able to move parenthesis around is not for the sake of 🤹 juggling code.

 This flexibility allows to have the complexity (and unit tests) in one single function, _partially apply_ it as much as
-needed and
-then applying boolean operations on the specialized function without the need of writing several similar
+needed and then applying boolean operations on the specialized function without the need of writing several similar
 functions (and testing them).<br><br>
 Imagine if instead than a simple `score > 100` logic in our examples we had a complex function&hellip;